ChicoParticulas/bbear_bbear/index.md

 TextBlob is a Python library for prossing textual data, is useful for sentiment analysis by a pre-defined dictionary classifying negative and positive words.
 TextBlob assigns a score, between [-1, 1] to each word in a sentence, then by operations, for example, multipys and takes average, to get the final results.
 TextBlob returns polarity and subjectivity of a sentence which we can further analyze.
 Gender-guesser predicts the gender of a given first name with six different output: unknown (name not found), andy (androgynous), male, female, mostly_male, or mostly_female.
 In our project, we take male and mostly_male as man, female and mostly_female as women, while discard the data that gives output as unknown and andy.

 For all the analysis, we randomly collect 1 million quotes from 2017, 2018, and 2019 for 30 times to decrease bais and variation.
-A schematic diagram of our analysis process is shown in Fig.2 and the detailed analytic methods are described in the [Github](https://github.com/epfl-ada/ada-2021-project-bbear-or-not-bbear).
+A schematic diagram of our analysis process is shown in the figure and the detailed analytic methods are described in the [Github](https://github.com/epfl-ada/ada-2021-project-bbear-or-not-bbear).

 <a href="assets/images/method.jpg"><img src="assets/images/method.jpg" align="center" width="1000" ></a>